planetscale/psdbproxy/README.md

 # psdbproxy

-A local mysql proxy for interacting with a PlanetScale database over HTTP.
+A local MySQL proxy for interacting with a PlanetScale database over HTTP.

 This proxy terminates a MySQL connection on a local socket, and multiplexes all connections over an HTTP/2 stream to PlanetScale.